Frequently

 No.

-Per UL and NFPA Standards, lightning rods cannot
+Per UL and NFPA Standards, lightning rods cannot be

-be further apart than 20 feet on any protected
+further apart than 20 feet on any protected structure.

-structure.
-So, any object further than 10 feet
+So, any object further than 10 feet away from the protected

-to a lightning strike.
+structure, will be exposed to a lightning strike.

 Q.